The PDP, A New Standard for Data Privacy Rights in Belarus

-- Individuals appointed by operators, or their organizations, who are responsible for the control and processing of personal data.
+- Individuals appointed by operators, or their organizations, that are responsible for the control and processing of personal data.

-- State bodies who are specifically authorized to regulate the collection and processing of personal data, such as the Data Protection Authority of DPA for short.
+- State bodies that are specifically authorized to regulate the collection and processing of personal data, such as the Data Protection Authority of DPA for short.

 What are the obligations of individuals and organizations under the PDP?

-In keeping with the similarities between the PDP and the EU’s GDPR law, the PDP also establishes various principles in regards to the safeguarding of personal data.
+In keeping with the similarities between the PDP and the EU’s GDPR law, the PDP also establishes various principles in regard to the safeguarding of personal data.
 These principles include:

-- The legality of data processing, based on either law or the consent of applicable data subjects.
+- The legality of data processing is based on either law or the consent of applicable data subjects.

-- The proportionality of data processing in relation to the stated purposes for processing, as well as the respect of the interests of applicable data subjects.
+- The proportionality of data processing in relation to the stated purposes for processing, as well as the respect for the interests of applicable data subjects.